 We summarise what situations are caught by the special rules that apply to some personal service companies and the implications of the rules.
-At Select Accountants Ltd, we can help check whether the regime may apply to your company if you live or work in the Warwickshire area.
+At Select Accountants Ltd, we can help check whether the regime may apply to your company if you live or work in the Leicestershire area.

 The ‘IR35’ rules are designed to prevent the avoidance of tax and national insurance contributions (NICs) through the use of personal service companies and partnerships.